secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Getting our Hands Dirty/AD Administration - Guided Lab Part I.md

 	3. Once you have selected the correct group, hit OK.
 - #### Task 3: Manage Group Policy Objects
 	- Next, we have been asked to duplicate the group policy `Logon Banner`, rename it `Security Analysts Control`, and modify it to work for the new Analysts OU.
 We will need to make the following changes to the Policy Object:
-	- we will be modifying the Password policy settings for users in this group and expressly allowing users to access PowerShell and CMD since their daily duties require it.
+	- We will be modifying the Password policy settings for users in this group and expressly allowing users to access PowerShell and CMD since their daily duties require it.
 	- For computer settings, we need to ensure the Logon Banner is applied and that removable media is blocked from access.
 	- Once done, make sure the Group Policy is applied to the `Security Analysts` OU.
-This will require the use of the Group Policy Management snap-in found under `Tools` in the Server Manager window.
-For more of a challenge, the `Copy-GPO` cmdlet in PowerShell can also be utilized.
+	- This will require the use of the Group Policy Management snap-in found under `Tools` in the Server Manager window.
+	- For more of a challenge, the `Copy-GPO` cmdlet in PowerShell can also be utilized.
 	- `Solution: Task 3` To Duplicate a Group Policy Object we can use the \`Copy-GPO\` cmdlet or do it from the Group Policy Management Console.
 - #### Duplicate the Object via PowerShell
 ```powershell-session